aaronfagan/docker-backups-s3/README.md

 - The directory on your host that you want to backup.

 **`CREATE_LATEST`**
-- Whether to create a `/latest` folder on AS S3, with your most recent backup.
+- Whether to create a `/latest` folder at your `S3_PATH`, with your most recent backup.

 **`CRON`**
 - **Default:** `0 0 * * *` (Daily, midnight)